Resolutions of ideals of six fat points in P^2: Background

-\Prf To prove the lemma, induct on the sum $n$ of the multiplicities of the components of $N$.
-By \ir{keycor}, $h^1(N, \C O)=0$ and every component of $N$ is a smooth rational curve.
+{\em Proof}.
+To prove the lemma, induct on the sum $n$ of the multiplicities of the components of $N$.
+By Lemma II.9 of \cite{refARS}, $h^1(N, \C O_N)=0$ and every component of $N$ is a smooth rational curve.
 Thus the case $n=1$ is trivial (since then $N=\pr 1$, and the space of polynomials of degree $f$ in two variables tensor the space of polynomials of degree $g$ in two variables maps onto the space of polynomials of degree $f+g$).
 So say $n>1$.

 As in the proof of Theorem 1.7 of \cite{refA}, $N$ has a component $C$ such that $(N-C)\cdot C\le 1$.
 Let $L$ be the effective divisor $N-C$ and let \C L be its class.
-Thus we have an exact sequence $0\to \C O_C\otimes(-\C L)\to \C O_N\to \C O_L\to 0$. \baselineskip
+Thus we have an exact sequence $0\to \C O_C\otimes(-\C L)\to \C O_N\to \C O_L\to 0$.